TFR Wellness Group

 When to Reach out

-Public safety and military work doesn’t stay at work.
+The cost of public safety, military services, and high-stress professions doesn’t stay at work.
 It shows up in nervous system patterns, communication style, conflict escalation, emotional availability, and the way partners try to protect each other (sometimes by shutting down or fighting harder).

-We provide couples therapy designed for responder realities- direct, structured, and warm with a particular strength in working with high‑conflict couples.
+We provide couples therapy designed to be direct, structured, and warm with a particular strength in working with high‑conflict couples.

 When to Reach out